plone/documentation/develop/addons/five-grok/browser-components/views.rst

 If we now had a content object providing *IDocument* reachable at *http://example.org/my-document*, we would be able to invoke this view using a URL like *http://example.org/my-document/@@as-message*.
-See the `Dexterity Developer Manual`_ for more information about how to register default and alternative views for content items.
+See the :doc:`Dexterity Developer Manual </external/plone.app.dexterity/docs/index>` for more information about how to register default and alternative views for content items.

 Notes: